Datasets

 # Dataset Additions to Jobs

-You can also add datasets to active jobs using the cnvrg CLI and SDK.
+You can also add Datasets to jobs using the CLI and SDK.

-1. Click Start Workspace or New Experiment and provide the relevant details in the displayed pane.
+1. Click Start Workspace or New Experiment and provide the relevant details in the displayed panel.

 5. Under Advanced Settings, pass the IP address and folder of any external drive to attach as Local Folders to the job.
 Use the format <ip_of_network_drive>:/<name_of_folder>.
 This mounts to the machine as /nfs/<name_of_folder>.